 Water, water, water

-Fill extra bowls of water and place them in shady areas, just in case one is accidentally knocked over so as your pup has others to drink from.
+Fill extra bowls of water and place them in shady areas, just in case one is accidentally knocked over so your pup has others to drink from.
 Placing ice cubes in their water bowls is also a great way to help keep their water cool.

 During hot days our pets love to find a cool place to lay sprawled out, under bushes or even on the bathroom tiles.
 But imagine if our pets could get the same effect from their bed!
 Introducing cooling mats: with a special cooling gel inner lining, the surface of the mat will feel cold even on the hottest of days.
 These mats can be placed anywhere in the house and even outside.

 Cooling mats can be brought from pet supply stores, and some supermarkets and department stores (Source: Aldi)

 Even a ceramic tile or baking tray cooled in the fridge or freezer for your pet to lie on works as a cooling mat.
 Or a bottle full of water frozen is a great for your pets, especially small pets like birds and guinea pigs, to lean against.